-There are some key differences between All-Over-Print and Direct-To-Garment printing techniques you may want to consider when creating your products.
+There are some key differences between All-Over-Print and Direct-to-Garment printing techniques you may want to consider when creating your products.

 For instance, did you know that embroidery is not possible on All-Over-Print designs?

 AOP products do well with pattern designs and accentuate colors due to the polyester material used to make the garment.
-This means that colors will pop, look brighter, and more detailed when making an AOP design.
+This means that colors will pop, look brighter, and more vibrant when making an AOP design.